cozy-labs/cozy-deploy/README.md

 ## Hack

-Just edit `/usr/local/bin/cozy-deploy` and you are good to go !
+Just edit `/usr/local/bin/cozy-deploy` and you are good to go!

 ## Security